deciduously/mifkad/README.md

 * `cargo-watch` - run `cargo install cargo-watch` to obtain if needed.
 * npm/yarn

 Yarn will fetch and build `bs-platform` for you, which does include compiling the OCaml compiler.
-So the first run of `yarn install` is a bit bulky on this one unless you're already useing ReasonML.
+So the first run of `yarn install` is a bit bulky on this one unless you're already using ReasonML.
 This build setup has been tested as-is on Linux (4.18+, but again, probably fine on almost anything) and Windows x86_64 platforms.
 In Windows, you do need to use WSL to build the frontend, which is Windows 10 exclusive.
-I run the whole dev environemnt in WSL, and then build the backend using the native `x86_64-pc-windows-msvc` backend inside the `VS2015 x64 Native Tools Command Prompt` with `yarn build:rs`.
+I run the whole dev environment in WSL, and then for release build the backend using the native `x86_64-pc-windows-msvc` backend inside the `VS2015 x64 Native Tools Command Prompt` with `yarn build:rs`.

 ## Usage